Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

-The role of kernels in choosing $\phi(\cdot)$ emerges in the context of regularized, linear models.
-We could thus proceed by considering linear functions of $\phi(X)$ that explain either the outcome or the response probability (transformed as $g^{-1}(Pr(R=1|X))$) to be linear in $\phi(X)$.
+One way to motivate the use of kernels is through considering how they determine the choice of $\phi(\cdot)$ in the context of linear models.
+Consider linear functions of $\phi(X)$ that explain either the outcome or the response probability (transformed as $g^{-1}(Pr(R=1))$) to be linear in $\phi(X)$.
 For simplicity we consider the outcome.
-Concretely, consider the notional regularized regression problem:
+Consider the notional regularized regression problem:

-This model is notional because it will not actually be estimated -- it is simply a problem statement that allows us to arrive at the kernel based approach to building basis functions, $\phi(X)$.
-Ideally our choice of $\phi(X)$ would be one that includes very general, high-dimensional, non-linear expansions of $X_i$.
+This model will not actually be estimated in our setting---it is simply a problem statement that allows us to arrive at the kernel based approach to building basis functions, $\phi(X)$.
+Ideally our choice of $\phi(X)$ would be one that includes very general, high-dimensional, non-linear expansions of $X$.
 Fortunately, certain choices of $\phi(X)$ can be high- or infinite-dimensional, yet admit an $N_s$-dimensional representation of the data that can then be employed in calibration.
-Specifically, kernel functions ``compare'' two observations, $X_i$ and $X_j$, with the function of $k(X_i,X_j): \mathbb{R}^P \times \mathbb{R}^P \mapsto \mathbb{R}$.
-For kernels that are known as ``positive semi-definite'',\footnote{A kernel function $k(\cdot,\cdot)$ is positive semi-definite if the kernel matrix it creates, $\K$, satisfies $a^{\top}\K a \geq 0$ for all real vectors $a$.} the value of $k(X_i,X_j)$ corresponds to choices of $\phi(X_i)$ through the relationships $k(X_i, X_j) = \langle \phi(X_i), \phi(X_j) \rangle$.
-The Gaussian kernel, which we use, corresponds to an infinite-dimensional choice of $\phi(\cdot)$, such that as the number of sample points goes to infinity, every continuous function will be linear in these features \citep{micchelli2006universal}.

-The connection between a kernel function, $k(\cdot, \cdot)$, that compares pairs of observations, and feature map $\phi(\cdot)$ such that $k(X_i, X_j) = \langle \phi(X_i), \phi(X_j) \rangle$ may seem irrelevant at first.
-This linkage is greatly beneficial, however, in that, for such kernels, the solution to the loss minimization problem in~(\ref{tikhonov}) is also the minimizer of

-where $c$ is a vector of choice coefficients, and $\K$ is the kernel matrix with entries $\K_{i,j} = k(X_i, X_j)$.
-While this model is notional, we can understand this matrix to be constructed using the sample data, producing an $\Ns$ by $\Ns$ kernel matrix, whose columns represent a one-dimensional similarity measure between each row observation and each sample unit in the columns.
-When we move to apply this kernel approach toward weighting purposes, we create additional rows representing target population units over the same set of bases, again capturing similarity with sample units in the columns .